v5ma/selfawarenetworks/a0287zstar.md

 "Our results suggest that the temporal linking of memory engrams arises from co-activation of different neural ensembles, mediated by the interaction of time-varying excitability and synaptic plasticity.
 Our model makes testable predictions about how the balance among inhibition, feed-forward inputs and excitability is crucial for determining the extent of overlap among engrams of temporally close events." https://www.biorxiv.org/content/10.1101/2022.08.27.505441v1.full.pdf

-good paper on oscillatory dynamics
+Good paper on oscillatory dynamics
 "Boosting of neural circuit chaos at the onset of collective oscillations Agostina Palmigiano, Rainer Engelken, Fred Wolf"
 doi: https://doi.org/10.1101/2022.08.28.505598